 The successful offer shall be required to enter into an Agreement of Services with the city of Colusa.
 The scope of work, terms and conditions, and other express requirements set forth in this RFP shall be incorporated by reference into the actual executed Agreement for Service upon award.
 Where there is a conflict between the terms of the Agreement and the express, stringent, or particular terms set forth in the RFP, the provision or requirement set forth in the RFP shall control.

 Insurance Requirements

 Selected firm must provide a certificate of endorsement naming City of Colusa as additional insured complying with insurance requirements listed in the attached Sample Agreement.

-ATTACHMENT A

-Project Location Map

-ATTACHMENT B

-Agreement Template